-I came across this article the other day and suddenly realized that a few months ago I purchased the book “How to Live to 100?” “by doctor William Cortvriendt (a Dutch book).
+I came across an article the other day and suddenly realized that a few months ago I purchased the book “Hoe word je 100?” (how to live to 100?) by doctor William Cortvriendt (a Dutch book).
 He went through tons of recent studies that indicate how to grow old in a healthy way.
 I found it a fascinating book and would like to share with you 12 tips from William Cortvriendt how to live up to 100.

 Avoid refined sugars

 This is a well-known fact, and a study on aging does not seem to be complete without this key rule.
 High glucose levels in the blood can cause ”cross-linking” in the tissues of our body.
 This means that sugar and proteins will clump together and this may cause an accelerated aging process and disease as well.
 By removing sugary products (especially soda) from your diet, you can prevent accelerated aging.